-10.1 ANNUAL INCOME
+11.1 ANNUAL INCOME

-Annual income means all amounts, monetary or not, that:
+Annual income means all amounts, monetary or not, which (24 CFR §5.609(a)):

-- A. Go to (or on behalf of) the family head or spouse (even if temporarily absent) or to any other family member; or - B. Are anticipated to be received from a source outside the family during the 12month period following admission or annual reexamination effective date; and - C. Are not specifically excluded from annual income.
+- A. Go to (or on behalf of) the family head or spouse (even if temporarily absent) or to any other family member; or - B. Are anticipated to be received from a source outside the family during the 12-month period following admission or annual reexamination effective date; and - C. Are not specifically excluded from annual income. - D. Annual income also means amounts derived (during the 12-month period) from assets to which any member of the family has access.

-Annual income includes, but is not limited to:
+Annual income includes, but is not limited to (24 CFR §5.609(b)):

 - A. The full amount, before any payroll deductions, of wages and salaries, overtime pay, commission, fees, tips and bonuses, and other compensation for personal services. - B. The net income from the operation of a business or profession.
 Expenditures for business expansion or amortization of capital indebtedness are not used as deductions in determining net income.
 An allowance for depreciation of assets used in a business or profession may be deducted, based on straight-line depreciation, as provided in Internal Revenue Service regulations.
 Any withdrawal of cash or assets from the operation of a business or profession is included in income, except to the extent the withdrawal is a reimbursement of cash or assets invested in the operation by the family. - C. Interest, dividends, and other net income of any kind from real or personal property.
 Expenditures for amortization of capital indebtedness are not used as deductions in determining net income.
 An allowance for depreciation of assets used in a business or profession may be deducted, based on straight-line depreciation, as provided in Internal Revenue Service regulations.
 Any withdrawal of cash or assets from an investment is included in income, except to the extent the withdrawal is reimbursement of cash or assets invested by the family.
 Where the family has net family assets in excess of \$5,000, annual income includes the greater of the actual income derived from all net family assets or a percentage of the value of such assets based on the current passbook savings rate, as determined by HUD. - D. The full amount of periodic amounts received from Social Security, annuities, insurance policies, retirement funds, pensions, disability or death benefits, and other similar types of periodic receipts, including a lump-sum amount or prospective monthly amounts for the delayed start of a periodic amount.

 (However, deferred periodic amounts from supplemental security income and Social Security benefits that are received in a lump sum amount or in prospective monthly amounts are excluded.)